analogcode/Swift-Radio-Pro/README.md

 - Volume slider does not show up in Xcode simulator, only in device.
 Hopefully @Apple fixes that soon.
 - For a production product, you may want to swap out the MPMoviePlayerController for a more robust streaming library/SDK (with stream stitching, interruption handling, etc).
-- Uses Meng To's SPRING library for animation, making it easy experiment with different UI/UX animations
+- Uses Meng To's [Spring](https://github.com/MengTo/Spring) library for animation, making it easy experiment with different UI/UX animations

 ## Requirements